By Katie Kerwin McCrimmon and Erin Emery

 How long are coronavirus vaccines effective?

-Both the Moderna and the Pfizer vaccines — which account for more than 95% of U.S. vaccinations so far — remain highly effective for at least six months after people receive their second dose.
+Both the Moderna and the Pfizer vaccines — which account for more than 95% of U.S. vaccinations so far — remain highly effective for five to six months after people receive their second dose.
 The efficacy data is based on studies of how clinical trial participants have fared over time.
-The efficacy has declined slightly over the summer, both because of the delta variant and the waning effect.
+The efficacy has declined slightly over the summer and fall, both because of the delta variant and the waning effect.

 What are the side effects of the third dose?